Gingerbread recipe perfect for the holidays. A very easy to make, fluffy, sweet and spiced cake, topped with delicious

 What is the difference between Blackstrap and Molasses?

 - Light Molasses is the syrup made from the first boiling.
-It is the lightest in color and sweetest in taste.
+Also, it is the lightest in color and sweetest in taste.
 It is the most commonly used in baking and is what we have used for this Gingerbread Recipe.

 - Dark Molasses is the type created from the second boiling.
 Also, it has a thicker texture, it is darker and less sweet.
 It can also be used in baking, but it will produce a more distinct color and flavor.